Top 5 Signs Your Body is Overheated this Summer

 Treatment of cramps includes cooling the body down, hydrating and gently stretching the muscle that are cramping.
 Prevention involves avoiding exercise or work at the hottest time of the day and staying hydrated.
 Maintaining adequate electrolytes, with potassium, calcium, magnesium and sodium, especially with physical activity, is important along with drinking enough water.

-*For my full interview about this topic with Readers Digest, click here
+*For my full interview on overheating with Readers Digest, click here